MaxGhostMB/CMPM120-Assignment4/README.md

 Game Mechanics:
-you move with WASD or the arrow keys when stepping into the road cars kill the player lvl 1: don't step in the water! lvl 2: grab the skateboard to become invincible!
+you move with WASD or the arrow keys when stepping into the road cars kill the player lvl 1: don't step in the water! - Ava lvl 2: grab the skateboard to become invincible! - Max

 Rubric:
 Individual Level Map: 3 pnt